reuters-graphics/bluprint/README.md

 Sometimes it's handy to use just _a part_ of your bluprint.
 For example, you might want to update a few files in a project to sync up with changes added to the bluprint.

-Parts make it possible to give your users the option to overwrite some files in a project scaffolded out with your bluprint.
+Parts make it possible to give your users the option to overwrite some files in a project scaffolded by your bluprint.
 Just add a `parts` object to your `.bluprintrc`.
-The keys should be the names of your parts.
-The values should arrays of glob strings matching the files in your project that belong to each part.
+Each key should be the name of a part.
+The value should be an array of glob strings matching the files in your project that belong to that part.

 ```json
 {